adamstauffer/cyphon/README.rst

 Incident Management
 ===================

-Many businesses rely on emails to manage alert notifications, which leaves their networks susceptible to overlooked incidents, alert fatigue, and knowledge drain.
-Cyphon closes gaps in data management by collecting detailed information from a variety of sources – including email, log messages, APIs, and more.
-By giving analysts complete access to all these data sources through one platform, Cyphon maximizes data coverage while minimizing the time and energy needed to monitor networks.
+Many organizations manage post-processed security events as email notifications, which is incredibly inefficient.
+An inbox flooded with alert notifications creates an environment where critical issues are overlooked and rarely investigated.

+Cyphon eliminates this issue by throttling events and prioritizing them based on user-defined rules.
+Analysts can quickly investigate incidents by correlating other data sets against indicators that matter.
+They can then annonate alerts with the results of their analysis.

 Today, Cyphon supports integrations with Bro, Snort, Nessus, and other popular security products.

 Social Media Monitoring
 =======================